jeanrantunes/jean-antunes-aircraft-scheduling/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+If you are on the root folder and run this command, the unit tests will run If you are on the e2e folder and run this command, the e2e tests will run

 ### `yarn deploy`